 First off, before playing around with anything related to bots and commands, you’re going to need CS:GO’s console.
 While it is possible to kick bots from a private server from the menu, having the command on standby and using the console should become second nature to those looking to utilize CS:GO’s community and private servers on a recurring basis.

 To open the console, press the tilde (~) key.
 If this does not open the console, you may need to enable the developer console setting first, which you can do by opening your game settings then scrolling down to Enable Developer Console (~) and ensuring the “Yes” option is selected.

 Once your console is open, it’s time to turn off bots for good.

 How to kick bots from a private server

-Once it’s activated, press the default tilde key (~) to open up the console, type mp_limitteams 1, and press enter to prevent bots from rejoining the game.
+To remove bots from the server, press the console key (which should be tilde, or ~) to open up the console, type mp_limitteams 1, and press Enter to prevent bots from rejoining the game.
 Open the console again and type mp_autoteambalance 0 to stop the bots from auto-balancing from one team to another.

 Open the console for the final time and type bot_kick to remove all bots from your game.
 You can also kick bots from the CT side by typing bot_kick ct or the T-side by typing bot_kick t.